 First known as the Henry Miller Theatre, this venue was constructed in 1918, with the building’s facade built by its namesake, Henry Miller, the same year.
 Stephen Sondheim Theatre underwent several changes in its history, including serving as an adult entertainment theater and nightclub from the 1970s to the 1990s.
 The theatre itself reopened as a Broadway venue in 1998 for the revival of Cabaret.

 Being in a state of disrepair, the theatre was renovated in 2000 with new seating and an AC system.
 In 2010, the Henry Miller Theatre became the Stephen Sondheim Theatre, celebrating the composer’s 80th birthday.
 With a seating capacity of 1,055, the Stephen Sondheim Theatre has put on Broadway shows for Urinetown and the Olivier Award-winning musical, & Juliet.
+For tickets and venue details, see the Stephen Sondheim Theatre venue page.

 Get New York Theatre Tickets